 New York, NY

-Rabbi Steve Gutow was recently appointed to the position of Visiting Scholar at NYU to organize a nation-wide interfaith advocacy program in selected cities.
+Rabbi Steve Gutow just completed a six-year position as a visiting scholar at the Robert F. Wagner Graduate School of Public Service.
 He is also a political advisor for J Street to advise on certain Congressional races in the 2016 election.
 Prior to these positions Gutow served for more than ten years until January 1, 2016 as president and CEO of the Jewish Council for Public Affairs, the public policy and community relations coordinating agency of the American Jewish community.

 He earned his bachelor’s degree and juris doctorate from the University of Texas.
 He received a Master of Hebrew Letters from the Reconstructionist Rabbinical College in Wyncote, PA.
 Last May Steve received an honorary doctorate from Gratz College in Philadelphia where he delivered the commencement speech for the 2016 graduating class.